 We now know that the Sun does not stop on the two solstices but simply crosses a path and “shifts” position at a moment in time.
 Do you observe the position of the Sun during the year?
 You probably don’t in as careful a way as I do or astronomers, but perhaps you notice that the Sun is higher in the sky throughout the day now.
 Have you ever noticed in the morning that the sun rises in relation to your home and your windows from different places in winter and summer?
 From my usual morning coffee spot in the family room, the Sun is shining right on me in winter, but come summer it’s streaming in a window on the other side of the room.

-On the summer solstice tomorrow, the Sun is directly overhead at its most northern point at “high-noon.”
+On the summer solstice tomorrow, the Sun is directly overhead at its most northern point at “high noon.”
 There will be more sunlight in the Northern Hemisphere on this day than any other – even if it is cloudy or raining in your little corner of the world.

 Why isn’t this also the hottest time of year?
-The atmosphere, land, and oceans are still cool from winter and spring and absorbing part of the incoming heat and energy from the Sun.
+The atmosphere, land, and oceans are still cool from winter and spring and absorb part of the incoming heat and energy from the Sun.
 But as the land and, especially, the oceans release that stored heat later in the summer, that will bring us our hottest days and nights.